wp-plugins/mailchimp-forms-by-mailmunch/readme.txt

 * MailChimp has better list management
 * MailChimp has great error messaging
 * MailChimp has interest groups/segments
+* MailChimp has marketing automation
+* MailChimp has subscriber profiles
+* MailChimp has send time optimization
+* MailChimp API is solid

+= About MailChimp =

+[MailChimp](http://mailchimp.com/) is currently used by more than seven million businesses and people throughout the world.
+The features and integrations of MailChimp allow you to send out automated messages, marketing emails, as well as different targeted campaigns.
+MailChimp has been in business since the year 2001.
+Since that time MailChimp has grown and now there are more than 500 million emails sent through MailChimp each day.
+MailChimp is a simple email marketing software.
+So many MailChimp users cannot be wrong.
+If you are creating an email newsletter, MailChimp can help.
+MailChimp is a platform to create, design, and publish your newsletters.

+With MailChimp you can build a list of email subscribers.
+MailChimp allows you to customize templates.
+MailChimp is the best email marketing platform.
+The pricing is affordable, making MailChimp perfect.

 == Screenshots ==